 Those of you that have been reading my blog for a while, likely remember that I lived in Miami Beach the last 9 years, and in Barcelona, Spain, the prior 2 years.
 I have also lived in Paris, and in Buenos Aires.
 Even though I have moved around quite a bit, living in New York City was not on my wish-list, but my fiance got a job offer here, so here we are!!

 My first visits here were with my family in 1996, and in 2007.
 I also visited during high school, with a big group of students.
 My third visit was in May 2015, my brother had moved here for work, and I stayed with him for a week.
 And frankly, for me that was plenty.

-So when my fiance suggested that we move to New York, my initial reaction was “no way!” because in all honesty, living right on the ocean with warm temperatures year round was my definition of perfection (and peaceful living).
+So when my fiance suggested that we move to New York, my initial reaction was “oh my goodness!” because in all honesty, living right on the ocean with warm temperatures year round was my definition of perfection (and peaceful living!).
 During one of my trips to the city, we decided to spend a full day looking at apartments, and that is how I learned that ‘quiet’ living areas do exist here.
-With time I accepted the idea of moving out of Florida, but I feared that I would not adjust too well, especially to the cold.
+With time I slowly accepted the idea of moving out of Florida, but I feared that I would not adjust too well, especially to the cold.
+Ay ay ay!

-- New York City is often called ‘the center of the universe,’ and there is some truth to that, so make the most of your time here.
+- New York City is often called ‘the center of the universe,’ and there is a lot of truth to that, so make the most of your time here!

 - New York City is incredibly easy to navigate, and the subway can take you anywhere in just a few minutes.

 - New York City has everything, from spectacular restaurants, to all kinds of entertainment, and unthinkable opportunities.